envoyproxy/nighthawk/README.md

 Nighthawk process.
 Note that increasing this results in an effective load multiplier combined with the configured --rps and --connections values.
 Default: 1.

+--http3-protocol-options <string>
+HTTP3 protocol options in json.
+If specified, Nighthawk uses these HTTP3 protocol options when sending requests.
+Only valid with --protocol http3.
+Exclusive with any other command line option that would modify the http3 protocol options, e.g.
+--max-concurrent-streams.
+Example (json):
+{quic_protocol_options:{max_concurrent_streams:1}}

 -p <http1|http2|http3>,  --protocol <http1|http2|http3>
 The protocol to encapsulate requests in.
 Possible values: [http1,